Skip to main content

 Ready to discuss the future of health?

 Join us in Philadelphia, PA, for the culminating event of the national "ACE Your Health" series, From Coast-to-Coast: Data Driven Solutions for Health Equity.
-This final forum will move from national trends to local realities, diving into the results of the groundbreaking ACE Your Health Community Wellness Survey specific to Philadelphia, which also collected over 22,000 responses nationally.
+This final forum will move from national trends to local realities, diving into the results of the groundbreaking ACE Your Health Community Wellness Survey specific to Philadelphia, which also collected nearly 23,000 responses nationally.

 This is more than a data review – this is a strategic session for community shareholders and stakeholders, leaders, policymakers, and innovators.
 This discussion will focus on the survey's core findings regarding neighborhood resources and assets, health and health care, neighborhood quality and affordability, and the people taking the survey – translating raw data into clear priorities for local action.